 The composition of the unit personnel committee and identification of those members eligible to vote on personnel actions shall be specified in the unit's RPT guidelines.
-These guidelines shall address the following:
+These guidelines shall address the following

 - a.
-A minimum of 3 voting faculty members are required to be at the same rank as, or above, that being sought by the candidate. - i.
-If candidate is tenure-track then the UPC must be comprised of tenured faculty. - ii.
-If candidate is non-tenure-track then the UPC may be comprised of either non-tenured or tenured faculty. - b.
+A minimum of 3 voting faculty members are required to be at the same rank as, or above, that being sought by the candidate (i.e. If candidate is tenure-track then the UPC must be comprised of tenured faculty). - b.
 Each academic unit will formalize a mechanism by which all unit faculty may provide input to the personnel committee.
 The input received will be addressed in the committee's written recommendation to the unit administrator. - c.
-If a unit cannot complete its personnel committee with voting faculty of appropriate rank from within the unit, the Department Chair and Provost/Senior Associate Dean will convene to determine the UPC. - d.
+If a unit cannot complete its personnel committee with voting faculty of appropriate rank from within the unit, the Department Chair and Provost will convene to determine the UPC.

+- d.
 Given that faculty from a given unit may serve on the unit and/or college level committee, they must vote only once and only at one level. - e.
 Faculty members applying for reappointment, promotion or tenure may not serve on a unit personnel committee in the year of their application. - f.
-The following administrators cannot serve on the UPC: President, Provost, or Senior Associate Dean.

-g.
-All Voting members of the UPC are required to sign the UPC recommendation letter to the Department chair.
+The following administrators cannot serve on the UPC: President, Provost, or Dean. - g.
+All voting members of the UPC are required to sign the UPC recommendation letter to the Department chair.